IBM/decentralized-energy-fabric-on-IBP20/README.md

 ### Run the application as participants

-- Navigate to the `application` directory, and install the node dependencies.
+- Navigate to the `application` directory if you are not already there, and install the node dependencies.
   ```bash
   cd application
   npm install